jil258/cse15l-lab-reports/lab5.md

 This scenario showcases a complex bug involving infinite loops in Java, demonstrating the importance of careful loop condition handling and the use of debugging statements for problem resolution.

+### Part 2: Reflection

+I want to discuss our Week 8 lab, which I found particularly interesting due to the use of jdb for debugging programs.
+In the past, when fixing bugs, I had to read through lines of code to spot any logical errors, without knowing the output at each step.
+However, with jdb, we can check internal outputs at various steps.
+Additionally, the Vim editor was both cool and confusing.
+I am accustomed to using a mouse in programming interfaces, but Vim operates differently, requiring the memorization of numerous commands.
+Despite its downsides, being able to use Vim is impressive, especially when working on a remote server where file access is limited; in these situations, Vim becomes extremely useful.